|Founded||Founded in 1962 by Joe Ganci in or near Uptown Edgewater|

 In the year 1969 the TJOs made the newspaper again on November 8, 1969 when TJO gang members Peter Cusack and Donald Ritt beat Robert Boyce with a bottle and a car radio antenna at a drive in at 5627 Olive Street (Clark and Olive).
 The two TJOs beat the man because they became angry after Boyce defended his wife’s honor after the two TJOs insulted her.
 The drive in owner did nothing to stop the fight nor did he call the police, in fact, nobody watching the fight did anything, when Susan Boyce tried to go into a tavern nearby to call police the owner told her to go elsewhere to call.
 The police arrested the drive in owner for not calling the police or trying to stop the fight.
 The drive in owner claimed he called the police but his phone records showed he did not (Chicago Tribune Page 20, Nov 9, 1969).
 The fact that nobody wanted to help or call the police showed how the neighborhood feared the TJOs and how they already ran the neighborhood at that point.
 In that same year four TJOs were arrested for breaking into Swift Elementary and vandalizing the school property, they also set 4 rooms on fire.

-In the year 1973 residents of the Edgewater section of Uptown were fed up with the gang violence and extreme poverty of Uptown; therefore they petitioned with the city to achieve succession from Uptown and the petition was granted, this was the birth of the Edgewater neighborhood; however, residents could not escape the grip of the TJO gang that had all their territory within the Edgewater community.
+In the year 1973 residents of the Edgewater section of Uptown were fed up with the gang violence and extreme poverty of Uptown; therefore they petitioned with the city to achieve succession from Uptown and the petition was granted but not until 1980, this was the birth of the Edgewater neighborhood; however, Edgewater residents would still have the TJOs.

 The most feared names of TJO were Gary Kellas, the leader of the gang and Joe Ganci who was the founder and also the unofficial behind the scenes leader of the gang.
 These two men along with James Oldham were convicted of murder and attempted murder of two men at the intersection of Devon and Lakewood in 1974.
 The three TJOs saw the two men and ordered them to put their hands up as Ganci pulled a shotgun on them and after the men raised their hands Ganci shot both of them killing one man and wounding the other.
 Both victims were gang members but it was never disclosed in court documents their gang affiliation.
 The men were charged with murder and Joe Ganci got the harshest sentence and ended up spending the rest of his life in prison until he died after being sick in solitary confinement at Menard Correction Center (People vs. Ganci, 1978).